railsuser2014/openobject-doc-book-en/3/3_6/invoice_payment.rst

    *Printed Sales Voucher*

-When you purchase products from a supplier, you will receive a `Supplier Voucher` (a ticket),  which is also called `Notes Payable` in accounting terminology.
-When a supplier voucher is confirmed, it creates journal items automatically and you can record the supplier payment related to this purchase receipt, just like for the sales receipts.
+When you purchase products from a supplier, you will receive a `Purchase Receipt` (a ticket),  which is also called `Notes Payable` in accounting terminology.
+When a purchase receipt is confirmed, it creates journal items automatically and you can record the supplier payment related to this purchase receipt, just like for the sales receipts.

-You can create and modify the supplier voucher through the menu :menuselection:`Accounting --> Suppliers --> Supplier Vouchers`.
+You can create and modify the purchase receipt through the menu :menuselection:`Accounting --> Suppliers --> Purchase Receipt`.

 .. figure::  images/account_supplier_voucher2.png
    :scale: 75
    :align: center

-   *Definition of Supplier Voucher*
+   *Purchase Receipt*

-The `Supplier Voucher` form looks like the `Sales Receipt` form.
+The `Purchase Receipt` form looks like the `Sales Receipt` form.
 In this form, carefully select the journal.
-After validating the `Supplier Voucher`, you can print it using the `Voucher Print` action.
+After validating the `Purchase Receipt`, you can print it using the `Voucher Print` action.

 .. figure::  images/account_purchase_voucher2.png
    :scale: 75
    :align: center

-   *Printed Supplier Voucher*
+   *Printed Purchase Receipt*

 .. raw:: latex